Group of people celebrating with shot glasses, highlighting the legal drinking age in Puerto Rico, which is 18.

 Are Clubs 21+ in Puerto Rico?
 The Real Story

-Drinking Age in Puerto Rico 2025 – Why It Matters
+Drinking Age in Puerto Rico 2025 – Why It Still Matters

 Pros and Cons of Puerto Rico’s Drinking Age